basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 ## 7. Layer 5: The iOS Shortcut Pipeline

-The Shortcut attached to my iPhone's action button is the glue between the physical microphone and my NixOS stack.
+The Shortcut attached to my iPhone's action button—something I built myself in Shortcuts + **AgencyAlly**, not a Blink feature—is the glue between the physical microphone and my NixOS stack.

 1. **Record audio:** The Shortcut opens a native recorder and stops when I tap the screen.
 2. **Send to server:** It runs `ssh bas@nixos-builder agent-cli ingest --stdin` with the WAV payload.